MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/workflow/workflow-extensions.md

 1. Sign your assembly
 1. Build your assembly.
-1. Register your assembly using the Plug-in Registration tool and set the Name and WorkflowActivityGroupName properties to define the text that will be visible in the Dyn365CE process designer.
+1. Register your assembly using the Plug-in Registration tool and set the `Name` and `WorkflowActivityGroupName` properties to define the text that will be visible in the  process designer.

     More information: [Register your assembly](#register-your-assembly)